 When we’re hungry we crave food and that’s pretty normal.
 When we’re not hungry and we still crave food, we have a problem, and when we crave foods that our bodies aren’t designed to eat we have an even bigger problem.
 The types of foods we crave, the timing, and intensity of those cravings all depend on the types of foods we are used to eating.

 What We Crave

 We also crave fat.
 The body’s two options for fuel are fat and carbohydrate.
-Fat is a more efficient energy source as it provides more satiety and does not affect hormones like carbs do.
+Fat is an efficient energy source as it provides a high level of satiety and is important for healthy hormone balance.
 Additionally, while carbohydrate weighs in at 4kcal/g, fat weighs in at 9kcal/g.
 Clearly fat will carry us further for less, a fact of which our ancestors were keenly aware.
 Anybody hunting and gathering every day would surely choose the easiest path to satiety.
 Hence, they would choose fat.